slawyn/pythonscript-vpngate-openvpn/README.md

-# pythonscript-vpngate-openvpn
-Python script that lets you connect to vpngate openvpn servers.
-Currently designed to work on linux, but can be easily modified to work under windows.

-python vpngate.py update  -- to download the csvlist of vpngate servers python vpngate.py config  -- to choose a vpn server from the existing csvlist
+This script can be used by Linux users to connect to vpngate openvpn servers. python openvpngate.py update -- to update the csvlist python openvpngate.py config -- to select a server from the list